Our governance structure

-- The General Assembly that meets at least once per year and more frequently when convened by the Executive Board.
+- The General Assembly that meets at least once per year and more frequently when convened by the Board.
 The General Assembly is made up of ordinary members and honorary members and has the responsibility to:

-- Question and ask for clarifications from the Executive Board
+- Question and ask for clarifications from the Board

 - Elect a new board once every three years

 - Review and vote on changes to the Constitution

-- The Executive Board is made up of a chair and two deputy chairs and has the responsibility to conduct the business of the association and to represent it.
-The current board is:
+- The Board is has the responsibility to conduct the business of the association and to represent it under our constitution.
+The current constitutional board is:

 - Martina Della Valle